fabianmichael/kirby-meta/README.md

 - 🚀 Customizable Metadata for auto-generated metadata from page contents
 - 💻 Extensive panel UI including social media previews
 - 🦊 Easy-to-understand language in the panel, providing a good middle ground between simplicity and extensive control options.
+- 🧙‍♂️ Most features can be enabled/disabled in config, panel UI only shows enabled features (thanks to dynamic blueprints)
+- 🪝 Hooks for altering the plugin’s behavior
 - 🌍 All blueprints are fully translatable

 **TO DO**